-The Commission is authorized to approve a permit or Order of Conditions when proposed work meets all applicable design specifications, performance standards and other requirements under this bylaw and in regulations of the Commission and where the work will not result in significant or cumulative adverse effects upon the interests protected by this bylaw, as determined by the Commission.
-Any permit or Order of Conditions issued under this bylaw may differ from any such permit or Order of Conditions issued by the Commission of the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00), where the bylaw and regulations of the Commission differ.
+The Commission is authorized to approve a permit or Order of Conditions or issue a Negative Determination of Applicability when proposed work meets all applicable design specifications, performance standards and other requirements under this bylaw and in regulations of the Commission and where the work will not result in significant or cumulative adverse effects upon the interests protected by this bylaw, as determined by the Commission.
+Any permit, Order of Conditions, or Negative Determination of Applicability issued under this bylaw may differ from any such permit or Order of Conditions issued by the Commission under the provisions of the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00) (the "Act"), where the bylaw and regulations of the Commission are more protective of any resource area(s) than the Act.